stratum/stratum/stratum/docs/extenting_stratum_bcm.md

 ## 1. Define Target and Scope

-First you have to define the scope of the feature you want to add.
-This helps keeping track of progress and forces you to make up a use case beforehand.
+First, you have to define the scope of the feature you want to add.
+This helps to keep track of progress and forces you to make up a use case beforehand.

-For MPLS we aim for a relatively narrow scope:
+For MPLS, we aim for a relatively narrow scope:

 - Single label
 - Encapsulation of IPv4 into MPLS packets